Your Website Colors and Typefaces

 Your choice of predominant colors in your website should be cohesive with your logo color(s).
 The colors should flow with one another and present a unified plan.
 If your logo is red and black, then pale blue on your website would be very jarring to the audience.
 Greys and white would be a better website color choice with that color logo.

 Keep in mind the real-world implications of color combinations as well.
 For example, black and yellow bring to mind Caution tape – and caution is not something to instill in customers you want to purchase your product or service.

-As your website designers, we will guide you to color and typeface selections that will be suitable to your brand and business as well as your audience.
+As your digital marketing team, we will guide you to color and typeface selections that will be suitable to your brand and business as well as your audience.
 With over 20 years of experience in these matters, you are incapable hands with Newman Web Solutions for creating the website that both you and your customers will appreciate.
 Contact us today for a free strategy session so we can help you grow your business.